OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

     - To create a task pane add-in, select **Add new functionalities to Excel** and then choose the **Finish** button to create the Visual Studio solution.

-    - To create a content add-in, select **Insert content into Excel spreadsheet**, choose the **Next** button, select one of the following options, and then choose the **Finish** button to create the Visual Studio solution:
+    - To create a content add-in, select **Insert content into Excel spreadsheets**, choose the **Next** button, select one of the following options, and then choose the **Finish** button to create the Visual Studio solution:

         - **Basic Add-in** - to create a content add-in project with minimal starter code